Yaoir/cip/README.md

        -U   Output in Unicode standard form for code points: U+DDDD, where the Ds are hexidecimal digits, using uppercase A-F.

+       -ob _base_   Set the numeric base for output to base.
+Only values of 2, 8, 10, and 16 are allowed.

        -c   Unicode character output.

    Input Base
        By default, cip interprets input numbers as decimal (base 10) integers.
        To accept input in other bases or as Unicode characters,  only  one  of the following may be supplied:

        -ib  base    Use base as the numeric base of the input. base can be any integer from 2 to 36.
 The letters A-Z, either uppercase  or  lowercase, are used to represent digits greater than 9.

        -ic    Accept Unicode characters as input.
 The characters are converted to their Unicode code points.

    Output Formatting
+       -n   When using -c to output Unicode characters, don´t print a  newline at the end of the line.

        -p string   Use string as a prefix to apply to every number in the out‐ put.